PixiEditor/ColorPicker/README.md

 # Properties<a name="properties">

-Each control is inherited from PickerControlBase class and shares these common properies:
+Each control is inherited from PickerControlBase class and shares these common properties:

-- `ColorState` Dependency Property, it contains all info about the current state of the control.
+- `ColorState` dependency property contains all info about the current state of the control.
 Use this property to bind controls together.
-- `Color`, which contains nested properties you may bind to or use to retrive the color in code-behind:
+- `Color` property contains nested properties you may bind to or use to retrieve the color in code-behind:
     - `Color.RGBAColor`: Current color as System.Windows.Media.Color
     - `Color.A`: Current Alpha, a double ranging from 0 to 255
     - `Color.RGB_R`, `Color.RGB_G`, `Color.RGB_B`: Dimensions of the RGB color space, each is a 0-255 double